krisbara/EXMARaLDA-data-extraction-and-analysis/README.md

 # EXMARaLDA-data-extraction-and-analysis
-Extraction of annotation layers created in EXMARaLDA
+Analysis of annotation layers created in EXMARaLDA

 The code can be applied for .tsv and .csv files.
 The annotation made in EXMARaLDA (.exb) can be saved as .tsv file (File --> Export ).